flownative/docker-nginx/README.md

 ## Asset Proxy

-By default, the direct URL of an asset stored in the S3 bucket is used as part of the Flow or Neos frontend output.
+By default, the direct URL of an asset stored in the cloud storage is used as part of the Flow or Neos frontend output.
 In order to make URLs more user-friendly or hide the fact that assets are stored in a cloud storage, Nginx can act as a reverse proxy and make assets available through a